Brisket is a big cut of meat, so it’s inevitable that from time to time you’ll end up with a mountain of leftover beef to work through.

 Served with cooked onions and diced potatoes, it’s rich in flavor while still giving center stage to the star of the show: Our beef brisket.

-How can we make one of the world’s best foods even better?
+How can we make one of the world’s best foods into one of the best smoked brisket recipes?
 By adding brisket of course.

 It can be easy to go overboard with taco fillings, but what I love about this recipe is that it’s stripped back enough to make the best of the leftover beef.